I Malavoglia: Background

 The readers' good reception of the short story Nedda, published in 1874, encouraged the project of a "sea sketch" entitled Padron 'Ntoni.
 In a letter dated September 1875, Verga informs the publisher Treves that he has almost finished a new story and he will receive it soon.
-Six years will pass instead: Padron 'Ntoni will be transformed into a novel, entitled I Malavoglia.
-In a letter to his friend Salvatore Paolo Verdura, Verga states that I Malavoglia is the first of a cycle of five narrative works, the Ciclo dei Vinti, a "phantasmagoria of the struggle for life, which extends from the ragman to the minister and the artist".
+Six years would pass instead: Padron 'Ntoni would be transformed into a novel, entitled I Malavoglia.
+In a letter to his friend Salvatore Paolo Verdura, Verga states that I Malavoglia is the first in a cycle of five narrative works, the Ciclo dei Vinti, a "phantasmagoria of the struggle for life, which extends from the ragman to the minister and the artist".

 The other works of the cycle are Mastro-don Gesualdo, La Duchessa di Leyra, L'Onorevole Scipioni and L'uomo di lusso, works which deal with the problem of social and economical advancement.
 La Duchessa de Leyra remained only a draft, while the last two novels planned for the Ciclo, L'Onorevole Scipioni and L'Uomo di Lusso, were not even started.

-Themes

-I Malavoglia deals with a family of fishermen who work and live in Aci Trezza, a small Sicilian village near Catania.
-The novel possesses a choral aspect, and depicts characters united by the same culture, but divided by ancient rivalries.

-Verga adopts the impersonality technique, reproducing some features of the dialect and adapting himself to the point of view of the characters.
-In doing so, he renounces the customary mediation of the narrator.